forestryio/forestry.io/hugo/content/docs/editing/media-library.md

 * `:month:`: the current month, formatted `MM`
 * `:day:`: the current day, formatted `DD`

+### Front Matter Path

+You may optionally use a different *public path* for images uploaded to front matter, as opposed to images uploaded via the content editor.
+You may wish to do this if you already have the *public path* value written into your templates where the front matter is used.

 ## Further Reading

 * [Media Storage Options in Forestry](/docs/media/)